-In his cream-colored cassock and flowing indigo cape, the priestking’s emissary looked like one of the rainbow carrion birds said to fly Nerimbaan skies.
+In his cream-colored cassock and flowing indigo cape, the priestking’s emissary looked like a gaudily dressed mummy.
 A fleshy wattle danced about his neck, and his rheumy eyes had an eagerness that made her stomach spin.

 The high bishop bowed solemnly before Hexar.
 “Your majesty,” he said in that soft, oily voice.
 “Such a pleasure to see you, ahem, unharmed from the campaigns in Uzland.
 Every day you were gone I, um, ahem, prayed Amath would protect you, Justar smite your enemies, and Helsar guide you safely home.
 As did His Holiness.”